epinio/docs/docs/howtos/create_custom_appcharts.md

 The following two sections explain these steps in detail.

-An advanced feature of custom appliction charts is the ability to expose user-settable configuration values to the user.
+An advanced feature of custom application charts is the ability to expose user-settable configuration values to the user.
 As doing so crosses both chart creation and registration this feature is described in a separate section to keep the necessary information together.